quasarframework/quasar-framework.org/source/components/toggle.md

 Check "Vue Properties" for even more options.

 ## Vue Properties
-Supports `v-model` which should be binded to a Boolean or Array in your scope.
-This approach works well in most cases, but for example if using with Vuex, it might be necessary to use the `value` prop and `@change` event so that a Vuex action or mutation can be used instead of changing the data directly.
+Supports `v-model` which should be bound to a Boolean or Array in your scope.
+This approach works well in most cases, but sometimes (for example if using with Vuex) it might be necessary to use the `value` prop and `@change` event so that a Vuex action or mutation can be used instead of changing the data directly.

 | Vue Property | Type | Description |
 | --- | --- | --- |